Past Research Chairs of Teaching and Learning

-Gail’s research focuses on the implementation of a student-centred mode of teaching based on a Harkness approach.
+Gail’s research focused on the implementation of a student-centred mode of teaching based on a Harkness approach.
 Harkness uses a disciplined framework, with high expectations for reading and writing, to empower students to participate.

 In Gail's words, “the success of a Harkness class depends on the quality of each student’s preparation for active participation in the learning process, as well as a willingness to develop effective skills as inquirers, collaborators, listeners, speakers, thinkers and risk-takers.”

 Quinn's research focused on the development of "grit" as it relates to physical pursuits.
 She wondered why some girls pursue challenging goals and persevere in physical education classes, while others tend to give up when confronted with obstacles.

 Quinn examined strategies to encourage girls, specifically Middle School girls, to recognize the motivation to quit or persist, in order to choose the latter when confronted by a challenge.
 Quinn believes that "teaching girls to persevere when confronted by physical challenges will help them to increase their confidence and resilience."

 Department Head, Mathematics, Senior School

 Phil noted that "colleagues in many subjects often say that students do not remember skills, concepts or strategies from one year to the next, and students say ‘but that was last year!’ or ‘but that was in physics!’.”
 This motivated Phil to focus his research on deepening student understanding for recall long after their mathematics class has finished.

 Phil investigated how approaching teaching math in a "deunitized" manner may result in students retaining more skills from year to year and increase their access to problem-solving strategies when tackling unfamiliar questions.